thiagovale/teslaapp/README.md

 # 💡 Acknowledgments

 - How to use Expo to create a React Native app
-- <View> and <Text> are similar to <div> and <p> tags in web
-- Stylesheets are JS objects
-- Flatlists are an useful way to render a Component passing some Props

-- How to use Expo to create a React Native app
-- <View> and <Text> are similar to <div> and <p> tags in web
+- View and Text are similar to div and p tags in web
 - Stylesheets are JS objects
 - Flatlists are an useful way to render a Component passing some Props